How To Choose A Mining Conveyor Belt

 ABOVE OR UNDERGROUND?

 The key difference between above-ground and underground mining belts is the materials used in the manufacturing process.
-A standard surface or above-ground conveyor belt is composed of highly flammable petrochemicals.
-If used in an underground mining application, there’s a good chance that the belt can combust and present a serious safety hazard.
+A standard surface or above-ground mining conveyor belt is composed of highly flammable petrochemicals.
+If used in an underground mining application, there’s a good chance that the belt can combust and present a severe safety hazard.

 UNDERGROUND